-As we get closer to the Super Bowl, more and more students are discussing football and their favorite teams.
+I’m all about seizing the teachable moment, so I’ve got the perfect media literacy lesson for you to use leading up to or immediately following the Super Bowl!
+It’s that time of year when more and more students are discussing football and their favorite teams.
 They come to school on Mondays talking about what happened at the latest playoff games.
-Excitement builds with each passing week.
-This is the perfect time to hook students with a great lesson focusing on media literacy skills.
-I’ve got a fun and engaging lesson using
+Excitement builds with each passing

 Spice Up Your Library Catalog Instruction!